jonasarts/pagination-bundle/Resources/doc/03-basic-usage.md

 Using the bundle
 ================

-The PaginationManager is a service to handle all pagination related operations.
+The Pagination (aka PaginationManager) is a service to handle all pagination related operations.
-This includes some helper methods for sorting.
+This includes some helper methods for sorting and loading/saving a cursor.

-The method ``PaginationManager.getPagination()`` will return a pagination object with following properties/methods:
+The method ``Pagination.getPagination()`` will return a pagination object with following properties/methods:
 - pageCount
 - pagesInRange
 - totalCount